British Newspapers Online

 Sunderland Echo

-The Sunderland Echo is a daily tabloid newspaper sold in Sunderland and north-eastern County Durham, including the towns of Durham, Chester-le-Street, Houghton-le-Spring, Hetton-le-Hole, Peterlee, Seaham, Washington and Murton.
+The Sunderland Echo is a daily tabloid newspaper sold in the City of Sunderland and north-eastern County Durham, including the towns of Durham, Chester-le-Street, Houghton-le-Spring, Hetton-le-Hole, Peterlee, Seaham, Washington and Murton.

 It’s been in purpose-built editorial offices in Pennywell since 1976.